parenting

 #8 Connect, Play & Bond with Your Baby in Daily Routines with Melanie Salort, OTR/L

-Join us as we talk with Melanie Salort, a pediatric occupational therapist (for 18 years so far!).
-For most of her career, she has specialized in the area of sensory processing both in clinical and teaching capacity.
-In 2017, Ms. Salort completed a fellowship in Infant Parent Mental Health and has a particular interest in supporting the parent/child relationship.
-She works at sensory...
-Read more
+Join us as we talk with Melanie Salort, a pediatric occupational therapist with 18 years of experience.
+For most of her career, she has specialized in sensory processing, both in clinical work and teaching.
+In 2017, Melanie completed a fellowship in Infant Parent Mental Health and has a particular interest in supporting the parent-child relationship.
+She works at a sensory integration clinic in… Read more

 #7 Preparing for Your Postpartum Quarantine with Heather Chiancola, CPD

 Join us as we talk with Heather Chiancola, a birth & postpartum doula and a Reiki II certified energy worker who holds a degree in Nutrition/Dietetics with a focus on pregnancy, lactation, and children’s eating patterns from birth to age 5.
-Heather's website is heatherthedoula.com.
 Read more